Nick24/ECU178-E3-/README.md

  * Requirements
  * Recommended modules
  * Installation
-      To Install this piece of software you are going to need
+      To Install this piece of software you are going to have to either have
  * Configuration
- * Troubleshooting
- * FAQ
+ * Troubleshooting/FAQ
- Footnote
+      If you are having any of the following problems please follow the correct response underneah that problem to solve       you problem.

+      Q/ I cannot see the background image when i run the software.
+      A/ Make sure that the background file (background.jpg, THIS NEEDS TO CHANGE).